mehkij/poke-auction/README.md

 /nominate [pokemon]
 /bid [amount]
 /stopall
+/config [field] [value]
 ```

+`/config` takes two optional parameters: `field` and `value`.
+Using the command by itself displays which configuration options you have access to.
+To change the option, use the command with the field name and the value you want to set it to.
+Inputting a field name _requires_ that you input a value, and vice versa.
+So you cannot do: `/config BidTimerDuration` or `/config 30`.

 > [!IMPORTANT]
 > The /stopall command closes ALL open auctions in a channel.
 This command should be used in cases where the bot might break unexpectedly, but this is by no means a catch-all solution!
 Please notify me of any bot-related bugs and issues that may occur.